 The Bone House

-The Beinhaus — the Bone House — contains over 1,200 painted skulls.
+The Beinhaus — the Bone House — holds over 1,200 painted skulls.
 They date from the 18th and 19th centuries, each one decorated with the deceased's name, dates, and painted wreaths or crosses.
-The tradition started because the cemetery was too small for the village.
-Bodies were exhumed after 10-15 years, the skulls cleaned and painted, and stacked in the charnel house to make room for new burials.
+The tradition began because the cemetery was too small for the village.
+Bodies were exhumed after 10–15 years, the skulls cleaned and painted, and stacked in the charnel house to make room for new burials.

 The Salt Mine